-It is very well known that various forms of food have cancer resistant qualities, but on the other hand, there are also many types of food that can increase the risk of cancer, especially colon cancer.
+It is very well known that various forms of food have cancer resistant qualities.
+On the other hand, there are also many types of food that can increase the risk of cancer, especially colon cancer.
 Although statistics show that 9 out of 10 colon cancer cases occur in people over the age of 50, our dietary habits account for 1 in 3 of all colon cancer risk factors.
 The following 5 popular dishes are unfortunately also the most culpable in stimulating the development of cancer cells.

-If one does not cook these ingredients properly before being added to the dish, they could still contain trematodes or parasite eggs that can live on in the body of humans, and these parasites are a major cause of liver cancer.
-More importantly, it has been found that the fish fermentation process involves adding saltpeter to improve flavor, which consists of nitrosamines, a chemical believed to be an extremely crucial component in the development of cancer.
-Hence, raw fermented fish should be avoided because of its potential to increase the rate of the aforementioned cancer causing chemicals being ingested into the body.
+If one does not cook these ingredients properly before being added to the dish, they could still contain trematodes or parasite eggs.
+These parasites can live on in the body of humans, and are a major cause of liver cancer.
+More importantly, the fish fermentation process involves adding saltpeter to improve flavor.
+This consists of nitrosamines, a chemical believed to be an extremely crucial component in the development of cancer.
+Hence, avoid consuming raw fermented fish because of its potential to increase the rate of the aforementioned cancer causing chemicals being ingested into the body.

 The International Agency for Research on Cancer (IARC) – a department of the World Health Organization (WHO) – has found evidence which confirms that smoked processed meats, pickled foods and numerous types of food preservative are likely to be contaminated with cancer causing chemicals, particularly those capable of leading to colon cancer.
-Additionally, these foods consist of sodium nitrate and sodium nitrite, both of which are factors behind the onset of colon cancer.
+Additionally, these foods have sodium nitrate and sodium nitrite, both of which are factors for the onset of colon cancer.

-Frequent consumption of foods containing these chemicals leads to an accumulation within the body, so always remind yourself that eating deep fried foods not only results in excess weight due to the high fat content, but can also increase your risk of cancer.
+Frequent consumption of foods containing these chemicals leads to an accumulation within the body.
+Thus, always remind yourself that eating deep fried foods not only results in excess weight due to the high fat content, but can also increase your risk of cancer.
 Keep deep fried food consumption to a minimum, or avoid it altogether for best results.
 If you simply cannot resist the temptation, at least try to find a purveyor that changes their frying oil daily.